 Although we work with the Premier League implementing its Anti-Counterfeiting Programme, there are also times when individual clubs will seek to expand the level of brand protection available to them.
 When that happens Back Four are happy to provide information on a consultancy basis.

 Following their rapid climb within the world of football, Manchester City FC have both sought and benefitted from our expertise.
 Working together, we have expanded their anti-counterfeiting activities beyond UK borders and advised the best way to protect commercial and image rights in markets across the world.
 Trade marks, stadia protection, online takedowns and intelligence gathering – all geared towards the prosecution of manufacturers and traders – are services which we provide for the club as they continue to grow.

 For Football League Clubs, the spread of counterfeit products has a local impact that is often ignored but that can impede important streams of revenue.
-Many clubs (such as Barnsley, Bolton Wanderers, Fulham, Ipswich Town, Luton Town, Reading and Wolverhampton Wanderers) work with us to limit the presence of intellectual property infringements in local areas so that their business, brand and fans are not compromised by fakes.
+Many clubs (such as Barnsley, Bolton Wanderers, Cardiff City, Fulham, Hull City, Ipswich Town, Leeds United, Luton Town, Queens Park Rangers, Reading, Rotherham United, Swansea City and West Bromwich Albion) work with us to limit the presence of intellectual property infringements in local areas so that their business, brand and fans are not compromised by fakes.

 Whenever it is necessary, we liaise with local law enforcement to combat counterfeiting at stadia, in shops and online guaranteeing protection from brand abuse for all clubs who want it.

 “I would recommend the work of Back Four to any professional football club and sports organisation who are serious about protecting their brand identity.”